Learning to Rise During COVID-19 with Dare to Lead by Dr. Brené Brown

 Practicing mindfulness means being more in tune with your thoughts and emotions and recognizing what your body needs.
 Focusing on your breath will draw you back to the present moment.
 This enables you to express your thoughts and emotions effectively, helping you manage these feelings and reduce uncertainty.
 Listen to what your body is telling you and give it what it needs.
 If it is feeling run down, rest.
 Maybe you need fresh air or a glass of water.

-3. Embark on a Digital Detox for a Refreshed Mindset
+3. Have a Digital Detox for a Refreshed Mindset

 In today’s digital age, where constant connectivity and information overload prevail, taking a break from screens can alleviate the uncertainty caused by the overwhelming influx of data and constant stimulation.
-Embarking on a digital detox means giving yourself time away from phones, tablets, and computers and limiting exposure to news to refresh your mindset.
+A digital detox means giving yourself time away from phones, tablets, and computers and limiting exposure to news to refresh your mindset.
 Instead of scrolling through social media or binge-watching shows, try activities like meditation, spending time outdoors, or enjoying hobbies.
 This break can help reduce stress and anxiety, improve focus, and improve your mental well-being.
-Use this time for self-care and building resilience, focusing on activities that recharge you and bring you joy.⠀⠀
+Use this time for self-care and building resilience in uncertain times, focusing on activities that recharge you and bring you joy.⠀⠀

 4. Recognize and Feed the Senses